 What started in 1982 as a straightforward footrace through the Alaska wilderness has evolved from its original 150-mile course to more elaborate routes of more than 250 miles.
 Not surprisingly, fewer than 50 people enter annually, and it’s been two decades since every entrant finished.

 Runners and avid adventurists love setting arbitrary goals.
 For some marathoners, the ability to claim they’ve run a marathon on every continent is just too enticing.
 Enter the annual Antarctic Ice Marathon.
 Every November, the world’s southernmost footrace takes place a few hundred miles off the South Pole.
 Entrants start from a glacier camp and cross the Ellsworth Mountains.
-Over the five-day course, runners face steady 10 to 25 mph winds and temperatures that never rise above 10°F. Races and start times are frequently delayed due to the continent’s dangerously unpredictable weather.
+Over the five-day course, runners face steady 10 to 25 mph winds and temperatures that never rise above 10 degrees Fahrenheit.
+Races and start times are frequently delayed due to the continent’s dangerously unpredictable weather.